 Acts 4: 32-37 (NLT)

 Today, we live in a world where everybody tends to be harsh; finances are hard, everybody seems so stressed up and they unconsciously look for somebody to vent their anger on.
-Bosses yell at us, friends remind us of our weaknesses, the clothe boutiques remind us that we are short on cash, and so on.
+Bosses yell at us, friends remind us of our weaknesses, the clothe boutiques make us conscious of our body size, the banks mind us that we are short on cash, and so on.
 We have become so self-consumed that we fail to see the pain, disappointments, lack and hopelessness around us.

 Barnabas’ name means “Son of Encouragement” (one who makes it his duty to encourage others).
 The disciples nicknamed him so because he had a predisposition to willingly help and encourage others.
 He encouraged the Apostles, the Believers and especially Paul.
 Although he did not get any credit for all he did, he stood by Paul when he needed him.
 Perhaps Paul couldn’t have been as effective as he was but for Barnabas encouraging him; he stuck his neck out for Paul when nobody would identify with him (Acts 11:19-26).